tesults/cypress-documentation/content/guides/end-to-end-testing/writing-your-first-end-to-end-test.md

 })
 ```

-Save the file and switch back over to the Cypress test-runner.
+Save the file and switch back over to the Cypress test runner.
 You might notice
 a few things:

 1. The [Command Log](/guides/core-concepts/cypress-app#Command-Log) now shows